My roof is failing

 Roofing

 The answer to 'my roof is failing' is that there are several common causes, including age, weather damage, poor installation, and lack of maintenance.
-Symptoms may include leaks, missing or damaged shingles, and sagging or warped roof decking.
-Solutions can range from minor repairs to a full roof replacement, depending on the severity of the issue.
+Symptoms can include leaks, missing or damaged shingles, sagging, and moss or algae growth.
+Solutions range from simple repairs to a full roof replacement, depending on the extent of the damage.

 Frequently Asked Questions